shinichiroando/sashimi-c/README.md

 Special thanks to Tomoaki Ishiyama, who provided data of cosmological N-body simulations that were used for calibration of model output.

 Please send enquiries to Shin'ichiro Ando (s.ando@uva.nl).
-We have checked the codes work with python 3.9 but cannot guarantee for other versions of python.
+We have checked that the codes work with python 3.9 but cannot guarantee for other versions of python.
 In any case, we cannot help with any technical issues not directly related to the content of SASHIMI (such as installation, sub-packages required, etc.)

 ## What can we do with SASHIMI?

 - SASHIMI provides a full catalog of dark matter subhalos in a host halo with arbitrary mass and redshift, which is calculated with semi-analytical models.
 - Each subhalo in this catalog is characterized by its mass and density profile both at accretion and at the redshift of interest, accretion redshift, and effective number (or weight) corresponding to that particular subhalo.
 - It can be used to quickly compute the subhalo mass function without making any assumptions such as power-law functional forms, etc. Only power law that we assume here is the one for primordial power spectrum predicted by inflation!
 Everything else is calculated theoretically.
-- SASHIMI is not limited to numerical resoultion which is often the most crucial limiting factor for the numerical simulation.
-One can easily set the minumum halo mass to be a micro solar mass or even lighter!
+- SASHIMI is not limited to numerical resolution which is often the most crucial limiting factor for the numerical simulation.
+One can easily set the minimum halo mass to be a micro solar mass or even lighter!
 - SASHIMI is not limited to Poisson shot noise that inevitably accompanies when one has to count subhalos like in the case of numerical simulations.
-- One can calculates the annihilation boost factor.
+- One can calculate the annihilation boost factor.

 ## What are the future developments for SASHIMI?

-- Extention to different dark matter models.
+- Extension to different dark matter models.
 The case of warm dark matter (WDM) has finished: https://github.com/shinichiroando/sashimi-w
 - Including spatial information.
 - Including intrinsic variance that accompanies the host halo evolution.
 - Application to various primordial power spectra.